Table of Contents

 1. Discover ready WPs via host API.

-2. Start implementation and run agents in worktrees.
+2. Start implementation, prepare usable worktrees, and run agents there.

 3. Transition WPs through review cycles.